 Other people worry about looking for transgender genes.
 They worry about how the science will be used.

 If science finds genetic causes for being transgender, someone could make a genetic test to see if people had transgender genes.
 Some people think that a genetic test could be used for bad things. that violate laws or ethics.
 Some of the fears about a genetic test:

 Testing babies for a transgender gene before they are born

 - What if a pregnant person’s fetus could be tested for transgender genes?
-If the parents didn’t want a transgender child, they might end the pregnancy with an abortion.
+If the parents did not want a transgender child, they might end the pregnancy with an abortion.
 This already happens with other traits.
 People who think being transgender is a bad trait.

 - About two out of three fetuses with trisomy 21 get aborted in the United States, because some people think trisomy 21 is a bad trait.

-- One person who wrote a bad book on transgender people wrote that if it’s OK to abort a fetus for any reason, testing fetus and aborting the gay ones is OK.
+- One person who wrote a bad book on transgender people wrote that if it is OK to abort a fetus for any reason, testing fetus and aborting the gay ones is OK.

 - Many people believe that testing fetuses for transgender genes and terminating a pregnancy if the fetus is transgender would be unethical or immoral.

 Testing people for a transgender gene before they get a job